9001/battleplan/README.md

 * copy an entire tweet into the "paste here" field on the "Show all booths" page to automatically detect the first comiket booth and display it below -- try this example: 2日目(日曜日)東シ-81aにて頒布予定です。
 * note: you need to have bp set to the correct day first
 * export your shopping list to a json file which can be imported to a laptop or whatever (currently imports will overwrite the current shopping list, a merge feature will be added)
-* possible to do all this fully offline by saving the html file and json files to your phone (more on this later, requires any android phone, works without root) termux + python3 -m http.server for example
+* possible to do all this fully offline by saving the html file and json files to your phone

 # use it online
 * https://dootnode.org/ed/c95/bp/